eureka-clusters/portal-backend/docs/model/index.md

 ### Project tables

-The following tables are used to hold all organisations and projects.
+The following tables are used to hold all organisations and projects data

 - [Funder](#funder)
 - [Funder cluster](#funder-cluster)